Doculisp/Lang/README.md

 ## Dynamic Headings ##

-Sometimes you want to create structure aware headings such that only heading of lesser importance are under your title. this is accomplished by the `(#` block, or dynamic headinlg block.
+Sometimes you want to create structure aware headings such that only heading of lesser importance are under your title. this is accomplished by the `(#` block, or dynamic heading block.

 The dynamic heading block works differently then other blocks.
-The number of `#` signs determins how far it is beneith the current sub/section heading.
+The number of `#` signs determine how far it is beneath the current sub/section heading.

 Example